PAC Verification of Statistical Algorithms: Abstract

 \section{Abstract}

 \cite{GoldwasserRSY21} recently proposed the setting of PAC verification, where a hypothesis (machine learning model) that purportedly satisfies the agnostic PAC learning objective is verified using an interactive proof.
 In this paper we develop this notion further in a number of ways.
-First, we prove a lower bound for PAC verification of $\Omega(\sqrt{d})$ i.i.d.\ samples for hypothesis classes of VC dimension $d$.
-Second, we present a protocol for PAC verification of unions of intervals over $\bbR$ that improves upon their proposed protocol for that task, and matches our lower bound.
-Third, we introduce a natural generalization of their definition to verification of general statistical algorithms, which is applicable to a wider variety of practical algorithms beyond agnostic PAC learning.
+First, we prove a lower bound of $\OmegaOf{\sqrt{d}/\varepsilon^2}$ i.i.d.\ samples for PAC verification of hypothesis classes of VC dimension $d$.
+Second, we present a protocol for PAC verification of unions of intervals over $\bbR$ that improves upon their proposed protocol for that task, and matches our lower bound's dependence on $d$.
+Third, we introduce a natural generalization of their definition to verification of general statistical algorithms, which is applicable to a wider variety of settings beyond agnostic PAC learning.
 Showcasing our proposed definition, our final result is a protocol for the verification of statistical query algorithms that satisfy a combinatorial constraint on their queries.

 \pagenumbering{arabic}